jhopwood-jjk/qBandas/README.md

 * Coming in v1.1.0: Use SQL to pull data from your QuickBase app.

 The disadvantages of this approach compared to a pipeline are:
-* Requires knowledge of Python and Pandas.
+* Requires some knowledge of Python and Pandas.

 ## Setup